lgoodcode/HackReactor-MVP/README.md

 - Add account settings page and management
 - When adding a game to the library, make the menu show to select the progress and if none was selected and clicking outside the menu to close it, default to "pending"
-- Add loading when updating the game progress

 - !
 Create API keys for each user
 - !
 Implement redis store for sessions